-Creative Production MA alumnus Shehryar Ahmad, aka Outlier, explored the subconscious effects of ambient sound in his final project, titled ‘Study of Place: The Perception of Ambience.’
+Creative Production in Music M.A. alumnus Shehryar Ahmad, aka Outlier, explored the subconscious effects of ambient sound in his final project, titled ‘Study of Place: The Perception of Ambience.’
 Dive into his practice-based research.

 Did you know that musical memory is thought to be encoded differently from linguistic memory in the brain?
 For musicians and music lovers alike, it is perhaps not all that surprising.
 Music, like our strongest past experiences, can have a visceral quality that resonates in our ears long after the first fleeting moment of wonder.

 As Creative Production Masters alumnus Shehryar Ahmad, aka Outlier – whose captivating work you may have encountered at Eufonia Sound Circuits last year – posits in his final project, the same can be said for all sound.
 His research focused on the power of ambient sound in particular to induce sensory and contextual sensations in the listener.
 Posing the question, “What if everyday sounds all sounded like ambient: sonically pleasing, reverberated visions of themselves?” he set out to create an evocative sonic atmosphere by manipulating field recordings.
 The aim: to analyse how it might introspectively affect one’s peace of mind, mental wellbeing and imagination.